itzmietek/Codes/README.md

-# Kalkulator BMI
+# BMICALCULATOR

-## Opis
+## Description
-Projekt oblicza bmi za pomocą wpisanych danych
+The project calculates your bmi using the entered data

 # Autor
 Itzmietek :)

+# date
+create in 18.09.2024

+# CALCULATOR

+# description
+simple calculator

+# Autor
+Itzmietek :)

-# data
+# date
-stworzone w dniu 18.09.2024
+18.09.2024